- Executive directors

 Chief Executive Officer (CEO)

-Mr Holland was appointed an executive director of Gold Fields in 1997 and became CEO on 1 May 2008.
-Prior to that, he was the Company’s CFO.
-Mr Holland has more than 36 years’ experience in financial management, of which 26 years were in the mining industry.
-Prior to joining Gold Fields, he was Financial Director and Senior Manager of Corporate Finance at Gencor.
+Prior to his appointment as CEO of Gold Fields, Mr Holland was the Company’s CFO.
+He has more than 38 years’ experience in financial management, of which 28 years were in the mining industry.
+Before joining Gold Fields, he was Financial Director and Senior Manager of Corporate Finance at Gencor.

 Chief Financial Officer (CFO)